 Professional Teeth whitening is a cosmetic dentistry practice for removing teeth stains and discolorations.
 Teeth whitening treatments, which can either be intrinsic or extrinsic, is determined by the cause of the teeth discoloration, which also can be intrinsic or extrinsic discoloration.
 Intrinsic discoloration is caused by internal factors and requires intrinsic teeth whitening service like teeth bleaching and professional teeth whitening.
 Extrinsic discoloration is caused by extrinsic factors and requires extrinsic teeth whitening service like using whitening toothpaste or gel.

-Professional teeth whitening is the best teeth whitening service because it is supervised by a competent cosmetic dentist.
+Professional teeth whitening is one of the best teeth whitening service because it is supervised by a competent cosmetic dentist.
 Even if you have extrinsic teeth discoloration, you may still undergo a professional teeth whitening service.

 Professional teeth whitening procedure is conducted under well-monitored and controlled conditions to ensure that the whitening procedure is safe and yield the desired result, unlike at-home whitening products.

 Teeth Whitening Cost

 The professional teeth whitening service is one of the best and yields some of the best whitening result.
 However, it is also the most expensive method because it requires the use of special equipment, chemicals, and light in the dental office.
 Typically, teeth whitening cost is about $500 to $1000 per procedure.
 Teeth whitening cost is influenced by several factors, which include the location of the dental office, the type of whitening treatment, number of teeth to be whitened, among other factors.